lcyvin/warped-world-rpg/src/game_prep/creating_player_characters.md

 | D12     | This is an above-average stat for the character.
 They are fairly adept at tasks related to this stat, but may still struggle with more advanced tasks. |
 | D20     | This is an excellent stat for the character.
 They are highly adept with the stat, and will find most tasks related to it relatively easy to complete. |

-## Caracter Information and Backstory
+## Character Information and Backstory

 Now's the time to flesh out your character!
 Give them a name, describe what they look like and give them some backstory so the other players and the GM can learn a bit about who